csrajath/Postgres_Refresher/readme.md

     * Database Client
         * This is the application used to view database related items, like: schema, tables, columns and other configs.
         * Such Clients are: DataGrip, Postico, pgAdmin and one can use psql Shell too.
+* The database, table and schema names are by default less than 32 characters.
+* The database, table and schema names shall begin with underscore or alphabet only.
+* Schema names cannot begin with *pg_*
+* A database object constitutes of: database, tables and schemas.
+### Understanding Schema:
+* Collection of tables and functions
+    * *USES*:
+        * Providing separate environments
+            * If there are multiple developers, giving each of them their version of database would be a cost overhead, instead provide them a copy of the schema.
+        * Organising Database
+            * A company can have many business units.
+Instead of having a seperate database for each BU, create multiple schemas for each BU in the same database.
+Syntax: `create schema schema_name;`
 ### Understanding Commands and Operations
 #### Basic Commands
 * NOTE: ***PostgreSQL is not case sensitive***